bepisgang/zagnok-blog/_posts/2020-01-21-Parsing-Spell-Like-Abilities.md

 **Spell-Like Abilities** (CL 12th)<br>
 At will—*fear* (single target, DC 19), *greater teleport* (self plus 50 lbs. of objects only), *minor image* (DC 17), *unholy blight* (DC 19)

 Commas and commas and commas… Perhaps a pure regular expression approach is not the best solution to this problem.
 At least, not at my own skill level.
-Is it possible we need to write an actual grammar for spells and spell-like abilities, and parse each line according to that? :thinking_face:
+Is it possible we need to write an actual grammar for spells and spell-like abilities, and parse each line according to that? 🤔